kglw-dot-net/phase1/setlists/_posts/2017-11-18-the-marquee-rna-showgrounds-brisbane-australia.md

-+++
-slug = "2017-11-18-the-marquee-rna-showgrounds-brisbane-australia"
+---
-date = "2017-11-18"
+date: "2017-11-18"
-title = "2017 November 18 @ The Marquee"

-[extra]
-venue = "The Marquee, RNA Showgrounds, Brisbane, Australia" tour = "Murder of the Universe"
+venue: "The Marquee, RNA Showgrounds, Brisbane, Australia"
-+++
+tour: "Murder of the Universe"
+---

  1. People-Vultures